rocky-linux/documentation/docs/books/lxd_server/05-lxd_images.md

 lxc launch images:rockylinux/8 rockylinux-test-8
 ```

-That will create a Rocky Linux-based containter named "rockylinux-test-8".
+That will create a Rocky Linux-based container named "rockylinux-test-8".
 You can rename a container after it has been created, but you first need to stop the container, which starts automatically when it is launched.

 To start the container manually, use: